-Childhood hunger has an impact in our communities.
-During the school year more than 33,000 children across North Dakota qualify for and greatly rely on the federal free and reduced lunch program to meet their daily nutritional needs.
-But on weekends and over the summer months, many of these children struggle with hunger.
+Childhood hunger has an impact in our community.
+During the school year, more than 33,000 children across North Dakota qualify for and greatly rely on the federal free and reduced lunch program to meet their daily nutritional needs.
+But on weekends, many of these children struggle with hunger.

-Hunger amongst our children can have lifelong and extremely costly consequences.
+Hunger among children can have lifelong and extremely costly consequences.
 Hungry children suffer physical, emotional and developmental impairment.
 They are sick and hospitalized more often.
-Hungry children don't learn as well at school, which in turn, limits their potential and productivity as adults.
-Adults who experienced hunger as children are often not as well prepared mentally, emotionally, physically, or socially to perform in today's work environment.
+Hungry children don’t learn as well at school, which limits their potential and productivity as adults.
+Adults who experienced hunger as children are often not as well prepared mentally, emotionally, physically, or socially to perform in today’s work environment.

 Join us as we tackle childhood hunger.